Who will buy Chelsea? The potential new owners of club after Roman Abramovich

 The US Ambassador to the UK until last year and an associate of former US president Donald Trump is said to be ready offer £2billion for the club.

 “What Chelsea need right now is longevity and stability when it comes to a new owner.
-Woody and his team think they can provide that.
+Woody and his team think they can provide that,” a source told The Sun.

 “He’s run the Jets successfully and knows a huge amount about the sports industry.
 And he’s spent the last four years in London and knows it well.”